 “The idea is to blend driver and vehicle intelligence together in such a way that eliminates conflicts between them, leading to a safer motoring environment,” said Professor José del R. Millán, who is leading the project.

 Thought control – via brain-machine interface – is well established in the scientific world.
-But according to Cambridge Nissan Dealers, Nissan wants to take that technology a bit further and use statistical analysis to predict a diver’s intentions and to evaluate a driver’s cognitive state relevant to the driving environment.
+But Nissan wants to take that technology a bit further and use statistical analysis to predict a diver’s intentions and to evaluate a driver’s cognitive state relevant to the driving environment.

 Lucian Gheorghe at Nissan’s Mobility Research Center added, “By developing innovative safety features we will be able to give greater peace of mind to drivers and their passengers and keep Nissan at the heart of a mobile society long into the future.”